 It really is an incredible building and one of the grandest Grand Mosque’s in the world!
 Enjoy the culture, learn something about the religion, take plenty of photos and be respectful.
 I hope that this article about the Sheikh Zayed Grand Mosque in Abu Dhabi has inspired you to visit this incredible piece of architecture.

-I hope these tips help you to plan your own visit!
-If you have tips or updated information about visiting the Sheikh Zayed Mosque please share them with readers in the comments.
+I hope this article helps you to plan your own visit to the Mosque.
+If you have questions, tips or updated information about visiting the Sheikh Zayed Mosque, please share them with readers in the comments.

 Our Top Places To Stay In Abu Dhabi: